pagekit/docs/developer-guides/dashboard-widgets.md

 # Dashboard Widgets
-<p class="uk-article-lead">Use Dashboard Widgets to render small chunks of content at the admin panel's dashboard.</p>

-## Create a Dashboard Widget
+<p class="uk-article-lead">The Dashboard is the first screen that is shown after logging in to the admin panel.
+It gives an overview of the website and contains multiple Dashboard Widgets.
+You can create your own Dashboard Widget that can display useful information or offer shortcuts to other areas of your extension.</p>

 A Dashboard Widget is created as a [Vue](http://vuejs.org) component.
+The following example explains how to create the Widget using a webpack configuration in your extension.
+If you are not sure what Vue.js and Webpack are or how they work together, you might want to read the [Vue and Webpack](../developer-basics/vue-and-webpack.md) article first.

+## Create a Vue component

-1. Create a Vue component for your Widget, save it under your extension: `app/components/widget-hello.vue`
+To get started, create a Vue component for your Widget and save it in a subfolder of your extension extension: `<extension>/app/components/widget-hello.vue`

 ```vue
 <template>